-- 1. Each member periodically sends heartbeat packets with the fan-out scope set to 2k 1 and the TTL scope set to 2l 2. - 2.
-Each member periodically sends a report packet with k and l set as the fan-out and TTL scopes respectively.
+The remaining question is how each node would acquire the restricted distance matrix associated with its k fan-out and l TTL scoped neighborhood.
+The following simple protocol suffices: 1.
+Each member periodically sends heartbeat packets with the fan-out scope set to 2k - 1 and the TTL scope set to 2l - 2.
+2. Each member periodically sends a report packet with k and l set as the fan-out and TTL scopes respectively.

 The idea underlying this scheme is quite simple.
 First, each node r should receive reports from all members of its neighborhood, thus report packets should be scoped as indicated above.
-Second, since an $N_r$ restricted distance matrix contains path and fan-out distances among all pairs of members in $N_r$ , they have to know of each other's existence and the associated distances.
-Note that 2k - 1 and 2l - 2are the maximum possible fan-out and TTL distances between members in $N_r = FN_r^k \cap TN_r^l$ .
-Thus it should be clear that the proposed fan-out and TTL scopes on heartbeat packets ensure that the $N_r$ restricted distance matrix acquired by a node r is complete.
+Second, since an N_r restricted distance matrix contains path and fan-out distances among all pairs of members in N_r , they have to know of each other's existence and the associated distances.
+Note that 2k - 1 and 2l - 2 are the maximum possible fanout and TTL distances between members in $N_r = FN_r^k \cap TN_r^l$ Thus it should be clear that the proposed fan-out and TTL scopes on heartbeat packets ensure that the N_r restricted distance matrix acquired by a node r is complete.
 Note that we have assumed an a priori uniform selection of k and l for all nodes.
-This poses the question of how they might be "optimally" chosen and whether they might be selected in a non-homogeneous decentralized fashion.
+This poses the question of how they might be 'optimally' chosen and whether they might be selected in a non-homogeneous decentralized fashion.
 This would of course depend on applications.